 e-WV: The West Virginia Encyclopedia Online

-Sign in or create a free account to bookmark this content into a collection for later!
+Sign in or create a free account to curate your search content.

 The Greenbrier College for Women, which once operated in Lewisburg, descended from the Lewisburg Academy.
 Dr. John McElhenney, who was the third pastor of Old Stone Presbyterian Church, came to Lewisburg in 1808.
 He and his wife organized a board of directors and succeeded in having a two-story brick building constructed to house the academy.
 McElhenney was president of this board from 1812 to 1860.
 A succession of principals and presidents followed, with Philander Custer and Alex Mathews being two of the most successful.